bcgov/platform-developer-docs/src/docs/automation-and-resiliency/argo-cd-image-updater.md

   namespace: NAMESPACE_NAME
 spec:
   applicationRefs:
     - namePattern: image-updater-helm     # the name of the argocd app
       images:
         - alias: caddy                    # a short alias for the image name
-          imageName: caddy                    # the full name of the image
+          imageName: caddy:2.x            # the full name of the image
           commonUpdateSettings:
-            updateStrategy: newest-build      # Use the most recent matching build
+            updateStrategy: semver        # Use the highest matching tag: `2.x`
-            allowTags: regexp:^2\.10\.[0-9]+$ # Only match tags like 2.10.x
 ```

 ### Example 2 - Kustomize